Faculty awarded grants for summer scholarship

-Six will receive grants of up to $2,250 for their projects; the other four will be given up to $5,000 for collaborative research with students.
-The money is designed to encourage the production of scholarly work for publication and distribution beyond Northwestern’s campus.
+Grants of up to $2,250 were presented to seven professors, while another four were the recipients of awards of up to $5,000 for collaborative research with students.
+The grants are designed to encourage the production of scholarly work for publication and distribution beyond Northwestern’s campus.

 Dr. Luke Dahn, a professor in Northwestern’s music department, will travel to

 Biology professors Dr. Laurie Furlong and Dr. Sara Tolsma will research the genetic relationships between mayfly populations on Santa Cruz Island and the